davidangelov/hpce-2015-cw2/readme.md

     time cat /dev/zero | head -c 1024000 | ./passthrough > /dev/null

-tt will estimate the time take to process a million bytes.
+it will estimate the time take to process a million bytes.

 We would like to know how the execution time scales with n, so we could do: